usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 word forming character.
 A marker is treated as a space.
 Multiple spaces are treated as a single space.
 The precise set of space characters is yet to be decided but will probably be closely aligned to \\p{Zs} (Unicode character of general category Zs which includes all the various space characters.
-Perhaps we should also include Cf. The precise character set is to be resolved).
+We extend the list to include U+200B.)

 ### Including And Ignoring Notes
 At the simplest level, footnote (or any other note) text is not part of the main scripture text.
 They may or may not be printed, if word counting through a text, it is very awkward to have to include notes into the count.
 There are many other reason why it is easier to ignore notes when word counting through the text.
 And so we ignore them for primary referencing.